 At Desert Ridge Family Physicians, we do not use a conventional scheduling system.
-We use “Open-Access” scheduling in which all of our appointments are scheduled for the same day or within the next two days.
+We use “Open-Access” scheduling in which we strive to schedule all of our appointments for the same day or within the next two days.
 This system ensures that you have access to your doctor when you need it.

 We encourage you to review the most common questions about our unique scheduling system.

 Under a Same Day/Next 2 Days scheduling system, appointments are offered for either today, tomorrow or the day after.
 We generally do not book appointments beyond this window.
 For example, if you call for an appointment on a Tuesday, we will offer any available appointments for that day, Wednesday or Thursday if needed.
 Likewise, if you would like to come in for an appointment on Monday, you should call on the preceding Thursday or Friday.
 We book all of our appointments using this system, including sick visits, well visits, and everything in between.